mercmobily/simpledblayer/README.md

 Limitations:

 * It doesn't manage connections.
 You will have to create a connection to the database and pass it to it.
 This is due to the module's philosophy of getting in the way as little as possible.
-* `update` and `delete` statements don't accept `sort` and `range` (they will either affect one record, or all of them).
-This is mainly to make sure that pre-caching of children (join/lookup) tables is workable.
 * It doesn't implement Models constructors and object types as many other ORMs do (mainly because SimpleDbLayer is _not_ an ORM, but a thin layer around databases).

 Once again, all these features (and limitations) are tailored around the fact that SimpleDbLayer is a module that enables [JsonRestStores](https://github.com/mercmobily/JsonRestStores) to have several (thin) database layers.

-DOCUMENTATION TODO: Specify that SimpleDbLayer inherits from EventEmitterCollector, and emits collecting events before and after operations.
-This allows field manipulation on the fly.

 # Database-specific adapters